Although Simon started his career

 the ‘Belief File’ represents some of Simon’s work as composer and Sound Designer in the Documentary Field.

-Finally, he has written innovative scores forFeature Filmscombining vocal, electronic and orchestral elements a good example being his recent score to"The Tormented",whilst ‘Cleanskin’ (Warner Brothers) shows his ability to write orchestral "action" music.
-‘The Blue Iguana’ shows him working in a much more contemporary "electronic/pop" enviroment, whilst ‘Puritan’ (Starring David Soul, Nick Moran, Georgina Rylance) is a more mainstream film noir “Hollywood” style.
+Finally, he has written innovative scores forFeature Filmscombining vocal, electronic and orchestral elements a good example being his recent score to"The Tormented",whilst ‘Cleanskin’ (Warner Brothers starring Sean Bean) shows his ability to write orchestral "action" music.
+‘The Blue Iguana’ (Starring OSCAR winner Sam Rockwell) shows him working in a black comedy enviroment, whilst ‘Puritan’ (Starring David Soul, Nick Moran, Georgina Rylance) is a more mainstream film noir “Hollywood” style.

 Simon has also written music for the stage, including the musical ‘The Sunlight King’ which was shortlisted for the Vivien Ellis Award and